afiore/odoo-local-dev/README.md

 Navigate to `Apps`, clear all filters in the search bar, then search and install the bundled addons in the following order:

-- `web_widget_x2many_2d_matrix` (this is a dependency of the timesheet module).
+- `web_widget_x2many_2d_matrix` v13.0.1.1.1 (this is a dependency of the timesheet module).
-- `hr_timesheet_sheet`
+- `hr_timesheet_sheet` v13.0.1.0.0

-You should now be able to log timesheets.
-You won't have to do anything in order to unlock the Project/task modules as these are automatically activated by `hr_timesheet_sheet`.
+You should now be able to log timesheets and associate them to projects and tasks.